 —— Checking SPICE netlist for Simulation1 – Wednesday, 11 August 2021, 3:09:41 PM ——

 ======= SPICE Netlist check completed, 0 error(s), 0 warning(s) =======

-Double click on the oscilloscope, and you will see the following traces:
+To view the results from the circuit simulation, double click on the oscilloscope and you will see the following waveform diagram: